 This means that the killer did not approach them in public.
 Instead, he found their classified ads and then contacted them using burner phones.

-When prostitution moved online, sex workers and clients started to communicate by phone instead of face-to-face.
+When the sex industry moved online, sex workers and clients started to communicate by phone instead of face-to-face.

 This was somewhat problematic for “johns” who had significant others.